 After playing this for a little while, I realized very quickly what a great saxophone it is and that I don’t actually need any of the extras that the Elite model comes with and I prefer the lighter weight.
 I haven’t spent a lot of time with the Professional WO level altos, but the ones I have played were neck and neck with the Elite models.
 I think with these WO series saxophones, Yanagisawa has really narrowed the gap between the two different models to the point where there’s very little difference when it comes to the things that really matter most.

 Recently, I became a Yanagisawa endorsing artists through the Conn-Selmer company which distributes their instruments in North America.
 If there is one maker of saxophone things that I can endorse with absolutely zero hesitation, it’s Yanagisawa and I’m very proud to do so.

 Let me know in the comments section below what the best saxophone in the world is to you and why.

 The BetterSax Alto Saxophone

 My vision for this saxophone is to change the way we think of an entry level instrument.
 I want people to be able to buy this horn and not have to think they are going to need a step up instrument a few years later.
-If your budget is around $650 this can be your one and only main instrument no matter what level player you are.
+If your budget is under $1000 this can be your one and only main instrument no matter what level player you are.
 This truly is a fantastic horn and I’m excited to finally get it into your hands!